natict/linux-metrics/docs/cpu-ctxt.md

 	2. What is causing this rate?
 Multi-tasking?
 Interrupts?
 Switches between kernel and user modes?
 	3. Kill the `stress` command, and watch the rate drop
 3. Now let's see how a high context switch rate affects a dummy application
-	1. Run the dummy application `perf stat -e cs python scripts/cpu/dummy_app.py` (which calls a dummy function 1000 times, and prints it's runtime percentile)
+	1. On session #2 run the dummy application `perf stat -e cs python scripts/cpu/dummy_app.py` (which calls a dummy function 5000 times, and prints it's runtime percentile)
 	2. Write the current CPU usage, the application percentiles and context switch rate
-	3. **In the same session**, raise the context switch rate using `stress -i 10 -t 150 &` and re-run the dummy application.
+	3. **In the same session (#2)**, raise the context switch rate using `stress -i 10 -t 150 &` and re-run the dummy application.
 Write the current CPU usage, the application percentiles and context switch rate.
 	4. Describe the change in the percentiles.
 Did the high context switch rate affect most of `foo()` runs (ie. the 50th percentile)?
 If not, why?
 4. Observe the behaviour when running `stress` in a different scheduling task group
 	1. Open a new session (#3) and move it to a different cgroup `sudo mkdir -p /sys/fs/cgroup/cpu/grp/a; echo $$ | sudo tee /sys/fs/cgroup/cpu/grp/a/tasks`